SimoneCnt/ppdx/example-hiv-breadth/README.md

 # HIV breadth example

-This is an example on how to compute the breadth of the VRC01 and VRC01GL antibodies using `ppdg`.
+This is an example on how to compute the breadth of the VRC01 and VRC01GL antibodies using `ppdx`.
 The breadth is computed as the fraction of antigens in the Seaman panel for which the binding affinity is stronger than a given cutoff.
 The details of the scoring function are stored in a `pkl` file.

 To run this example script:
- 1. Install ppdg
+ 1. Install ppdx
- 2. Edit the `ppdg-configure.ini` file with the correct paths
+ 2. Edit the `ppdx-configure.ini` file with the correct paths
  3. Run the `hiv-breadth.py` file

-`ppdg` keeps all intermediate and computed data stored on disk, so a second run is much faster than the first since all structures and descriptors are already computed.
+`ppdx` keeps all intermediate and computed data stored on disk, so a second run is much faster than the first since all structures and descriptors are already computed.